m00racle/w3_jscript/README.md

   These two scripts files are here to simulate multiple JavaScript file used for the same HTML file.

 Note: this code also being cloned into other PC for git course testing.

+## Lesson 2 : Javascript Data Types
+The objective of this course firstly to show what if a number plus string
+TODO: this is still not working while using external script file.
+      only when using number plus number the result can be displayed